How to Sew the Cutest Owl Stuffies. An easy sew pattern perfect for the beginning sewer. Cute as Home Decor or toys! An Easy DIY Craft Tutorial Idea.

 After he is stuffed, sew the gap securely so none of his stuffing will fall out.

 Aren’t they cute!
-My two little guys are made the same way, but I switched which fabric was on the front and on the back.
+These two owls are made the same way, but I switched which fabric was on the front and on the back.

 Who would you make these Cute Owl Stuffies for??
 Share and leave a comment below!